How To Join A Conversation

 If you're already sort of friendly with a group of people who are sitting around and talking, sometimes you can join their conversation by asking if you can sit down and join them.
 The situations I'm thinking of are someone at work who sees a bunch of co-workers they'd like to get to know better eating lunch together, or a college student who spots a group of acquaintances in the campus cafeteria.
 Once you sit down they'll either start chatting to you directly, or they'll continue with what they were talking about, but now you're part of it.
 This may seem intrusive, but the idea is you only do it with people you're already pretty sure would be open to you joining them.

 Start talking to one person in the group to get your foot in the door

 If you see a larger group of people there may be someone on the periphery who's focused on something else, or who looks left out or uninterested in the topic everyone's discussing.
 If you strike up a conversation with that person, you may be able to then turn your attention to the larger group and transition to speaking to all of them.
 Only try this on people who seem unengaged.
 If someone is clearly interested and participating in the conversation, don't try to suck them away.

 A similar strategy is to wait until one group member is one their own (e.g., they've gotten up at a party to grab a drink).
 You can start talking to them when they're alone, and then join the rest of their friends with them later.

 Join the conversation by way of an activity

 At a parties there are often activities going on such as beer pong, video games, card games, or board games.
-Sometimes you can get a conversation going by quietly joining in the activity, say by assuming a spot at the table when a game of flip cup is announced.
+Sometimes you can get a conversation going by quietly joining in the activity, say by taking a spot at the table when a game of flip cup is announced.
 Then as things get underway you'll naturally have opportunities to talk to the other players.
 At a pub you could ask a group if they want to play some doubles pool or Foosball.

 When a group isn't receptive to you